siddsriv/Facial-Keypoint-Detection/README.md

 ## Predicting keypoints

 I use a haar cascade to detect faces and consequently use the trained model to detect the facial keypoints (x, y) coordinate pairs.
-The detected faces (region of interest) are preprocessed: converted to grayscale, normalized, resized.
-(Refer predict_keypoints.py for the code and complete documented walkthrough)
+The detected faces (region of interest) are preprocessed: converted to grayscale, normalized, resized (refer predict_keypoints.py for the code and complete documented walkthrough) before actually predicting the keypoints.

 ### Results
 <img src='images/obamaface.png' width=50% height=50%/>